oroinc/OroCRMDotmailerBundle/README.md

 ## Dotmailer Campaign Creation

 Once a Marketing List has been connected to a Dotmailer Address Book, its contacts may be used to send Dotmailer campaigns.
-OroCRM collects the campaign and user acitivity statistics for the campaigns sent to the contacts in an Address Book connected to a Marketing Lists.
+OroCRM collects the campaign and user activity statistics for the campaigns sent to the contacts in an Address Book connected to a Marketing Lists.
 The statistics will be collected ONLY WHEN a Dotmailer campaign has been sent to the contacts on the Address Book (unless a Dotmailer Campaign has been sent, no statistics will be collected in OroCRM).

 ## Import Synchronization Logic